wendyPop/wendyPop/README.md

 ### Interesting 😝
 - ui/ux
 - case study 📊
-- mobility 🚥 all around the world
 - earth 🌍 space 👾 map 🗺️
 - core web technologies

 <br/>

-### issue. what my concern today 🤔
-- I want some evidence for what I've been doing at work and other. what should I do ? toy project ? blog ? sns ? youtube ?
-- that's so different how good showing my possibility and potential.... try it.
-- I've been studying english. again & again. in the future I want to write a blog in english for World-Wide front-end developer